 How to choose the right strain for overall sexual satisfaction

 Hemp and marijuana users are wise to consider the variety of strains available before choosing the one that may best suit their needs.
-For instance, a sativa dominant hybrid strain might be helpful for those looking to enhance sexual function and pleasure, as they produce uplifting and energizing effects for most consumers [8].
+For instance, a sativa dominant hybrid strain might be helpful for those looking to enhance pleasure, as they produce uplifting and energizing effects for most consumers [8].

 What the science says about cannabis and male and female sexuality